ryanc410/auto-ssl/README.md

 Everything I have learned has been through trial and error, as well as countless hours of searching throught forums and e-books.
 I am always open to criticism, especially if it will help me, or someone else reading this to improve on their skills.

 # CONTACT
+To make a suggestion, comment or to provide feedback or suggestions, you can do that [HERE](https://github.com/ryanc410/auto-ssl/discussions).

 # SOURCES
 This script is based upon the tutorial that I used many many times and I thought was the best one out there.
 Here is the link to it [Secure Apache with Lets Encrypt on Ubuntu 20.04](https://linuxize.com/post/secure-apache-with-let-s-encrypt-on-ubuntu-20-04/).
 I couldnt find the author's name but it was posted on July 8, 2020.